camunda/camunda-docs-manual/content/reference/rest/decision-requirements-definition/get-xml.md

 ---

-Retrieves the DMN XML of this decision requirements definition.
+Retrieves the DMN XML of a decision requirements definition.

 # Method